sonyagreen/continuous_deployment_talk/README.md

 I'm not a dev, just analytical.
 Your support people may already be like this.

+Support's not told "just deal with it".
+We have power.
+We still deal with whatever is rolled out (yay, continuous deployment).
+We fully embrace the "ah, they'll get used to it" aspect.
+If the spike doesn't drop, that's when you have this kind of situation.

 I have ownership access to github/github, I don't know other companies whose support people do.
 But I have access to read the PRs, to add issues directly to GH.
 I've read PRs from the designers, I know something about how they work.
 This made me understand what was important, and comfortable to share this.

 (more here, show that we're way over on the side of +support+ from the company where no one communicates beyond support)